Although customer profiling may sound like a mug shot lineup of your customers, I swear this post’s intentions are positive!

 Next, you need to brainstorm what search terms are going to be commonly used by each of your customer personas.

 - Growth Graham is concerned about switching over from email, so we have a page all about email for him to find in a search.

 - Help Desk Heidi needs to find a new solution since she is already using something to handle support.
 She’s likely searching for other alternatives and would end up on our help desk comparison page.

 Lastly, think about what sort of content will appeal to each customer type, and what sort of content could be useful for support.

 To simplify this process, we split content on our blog into two distinct categories: “white bread” content and “wheat bread” content.

-An example of white bread content would be a large list post that was made for social media shares, such as our article “15 Customer Retention Strategies that Work.”
+An example of white bread content would be a large list post that was made for social media shares, such as our article “16 Research-Backed Customer Retention Strategies.”
 This type of content appeals mostly to Growth Graham because he loves interesting bits of information that he can easily consume and share online.

 Conversely, someone like Help Desk Heidi would be more interested in wheat bread content, which covers deeper topics within our industry.
 Something relevant to her interests would be along the lines of “How to Create Successful Customer Loyalty Programs.”

 Identifying which types of content works best for each customer allows you to create meaningful content that converts on your company blog instead of firing off random blog posts that you hope will resonate with your potential customers.

 Join 251,101 readers who are obsessed with delivering great customer service.